In Vitro Fertilization: Unnatural Selection

 In order to clarify the teachings of the Catholic Church on assisted reproductive technologies in general, we again turn to Donum Vitae, which teaches:

 These interventions are not to be rejected on the grounds that they are artificial.
 As such, they bear witness to the possibilities of the art of medicine.
 But they must be given a moral evaluation in reference to the dignity of the human person, who is called to realize his vocation from God to the gift of love and the gift of life.
-(Introduction, 3)
+(Introduction, 3.
+Emphasis added)

 In Vitro Fertilization: Ethical Issues

-People who do not like to think critically and instead rely on mere emotions to make their moral decisions tend to accuse the Catholic Church of randomly deeming certain acts immoral.
-However, we must point out that the teachings of the Church are always supported not only by theology, but also by science.
+Many may feel that the Catholic Church is randomly banning artificial methods to become pregnant, causing people to suffer infertility.
+We must point out that the teachings of the Church are always supported not only by theology, but also by science.

 In vitro fertilization